leaf-ai/studio-go-runner/docs/aws_k8s.md

 ### AWS RabbitMQ

-Rabbit MQ is available within AWS as a managed servica.
+Rabbit MQ is available within AWS as a managed service.
 The message broker can be made publically access or to remain within the confines of your VPC, if you decide to make it publically accessible then you should modify the --no-publicly-accessible option. and can be configured within your AWS account using the following command:

 ```
 $ export RMQ_BROKER=test-rmq